sarthakprajapati/SearchTube/README.md

 # SearchTube
-Used YouTube Data v3 API &amp; Fancybox
+Used YouTube Data v3 API & Fancybox

+Search any video like on YouTube